Henrywis/Capstone-project/README.md

 - Home/Dashboard Screen/Feed Screen: Displays  a feed of internship/job opportunities based on the user’s categories of interest.
 - Applications List/Rooms Screen: Shows a list of all the applications the user has submitted.
 - Current Application Screen: Provides information about a specific application (including its status - Shortlisted, Rejected, Pending)
-- Notifications Screen: Notifies the user about new internship listings or recruiter interest
+- Recommendation/Status bar: Shows the application status and suggested jobs (based on user interactions)
 - Profile Screen: Displays the user’s profile information (and allows them to edit it)

 DATA MODEL